Banging Toolbox

 The first motor-driven air compressor was designed in England [2] in 1799 by George Medhurst.
 This early version of the modern-day compressor was used for mining rock and ore.
 By 1852, Isambard K.

 Brunel had developed his version of an air compressor, which was used to force out mud and water at the Chepstow railway bridge worksite.
-Thomas Cochrane also came out with his own compressed air-driven rock drill in 1857, which was used for tunneling.
+Furthermore, Thomas Cochrane came out with his own compressed air-driven rock drill in 1857, which was used for tunneling.

 Interestingly enough, some form of the hydraulic compressor had existed since the early Roman period.